Officials: One person trapped in vehicle after crash off Choctaw Drive

 Officials tell WBRZ one person was trapped in a vehicle, but crews were able to get them out.

 Information regarding injuries is still unclear.
-We've reached out to authorities for more information, including what exactly caused the accident.
+We've reached out to authorities for more details, including what exactly caused the accident.